skylerdegrote/portfolio_website_round1/README.md

 ##### Lifetouch School Photography
-I was a **Seasonal School Photographer** from **August 2014 to October 2014** I captured yearbook photos for students and faculty at multiple schools throughout Minnesota.
+I was a **Seasonal School Photographer** from **August 2014 to October 2014**
+<br>I captured yearbook photos for students and faculty at multiple schools throughout Minnesota.
-The skills I learned and used in this job were
+<br>The skills I learned and used in this job were
 * Teamwork
 * Team Leading
 * Focus

 ##### RockyBits Software
-I was a **Freelance Graphic and Web Designer** from **May 2014 to September 2014** I designed the identity set for the start up company and created web mock-ups for the website, and banner ads.
+I was a **Freelance Graphic and Web Designer** from **May 2014 to September 2014**
+<br>I designed the identity set for the start up company and created web mock-ups for the website, and banner ads.
-The skills I learned and used in this job were
+<br>The skills I learned and used in this job were
 * Client Relations
 * Requirements Gathering
 * Iterative and Collaborative Design

 ##### Office Max
-I was a **Store Associate** from **August 2013 to August 2014** I provided great customer service and stocked shelves, taking pride in the appearance of the store The skills I learned and used in this job were
+I was a **Store Associate** from **August 2013 to August 2014**
+<br>I provided great customer service and stocked shelves, taking pride in the appearance of the store
+<br>The skills I learned and used in this job were
 * Customer Service
 * Organization

 ##### Minnesota State University Moorhead
-I was a **Teacher Assistant** from **January 2012 to May 2014** I answered questions and provided help to students in and out of the classroom.
+I was a **Teacher Assistant** from **January 2012 to May 2014**
+<br>I answered questions and provided help to students in and out of the classroom.
-The skills I learned and used in this job were
+<br>The skills I learned and used in this job were
 * Communications
 * Problem Solving
 * Research